Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-service-concept.md

 * **System requirements** for secure, onshore storage (Azure), WCAG AA compliance, and robust consent tracking and redaction workflows.

-* **Feedback and transparency expectations**, including *“What We’ve Heard”* reporting and visible submission status tracking.
+* **Feedback and transparency expectations**, including *"What We've Heard"* reporting and visible submission status tracking.

-* **Alignment to enterprise frameworks** such as DAMF and MDBA’s Enterprise Architecture principles (e.g., Configure-before-Code, reuse-first approach).
+* **Alignment to enterprise frameworks** such as DAMF and MDBA's Enterprise Architecture principles (e.g., Configure-before-Code, reuse-first approach).

 This concept sets the foundation for service delivery planning, governance alignment, and user-centred co-design in the implementation phase.

 2. **Objectives for the Service**

-The future submissions process described in this service concept is a critical enabler of the MDBA’s statutory obligations under the Water Act 2007 and broader commitments to inclusive, transparent, and ethical consultation.
+The future submissions process described in this service concept is a critical enabler of the MDBA's statutory obligations under the Water Act 2007 and broader commitments to inclusive, transparent, and ethical consultation.
 The process must accommodate a wide range of submitters and submission types, while also ensuring compliance, security, and operational efficiency.

 This service concept supports the MDBA in delivering a future service model that is: